 To settle that, the PowerShell team announced they were retiring PowerShell 5.1 and that the next version after 6.2 would be PowerShell 7, which would aim to replace Windows PowerShell on Windows Operating systems without sacrificing any compatibility when running on Mac or Linux.

-PowerShell 7 went GA in March of this year, and while the cmdlets themselves run on any operating system, there are still some best practices to follow to make sure your PowerShell scripts run smoothly no matter where they are running.
+PowerShell 7 went GA in March of last year, and while the cmdlets themselves run on any operating system, there are still some best practices to follow to make sure your PowerShell scripts run smoothly no matter where they are running.

 Use Lowercase Directory Names